moj-analytical-services/rpackage_training/README.md

 Exercise 3: Follow the guidance load into R as a project.

-# 5. Use the Devtools package to create our own package
+# 5. Create the package

 See http://r-pkgs.had.co.nz/package.html#getting-started